-Welcome to St Hilda’sPlease visit our new website at https://sthildashalifax.wordpress.com/
+Welcome to St Hilda’sPlease visit our main website at https://sthildashalifax.wordpress.com/

 Welcome to St Hilda’s Church, Halifax, in the hills of West Yorkshire.